MuhammadAbdullah83u09485107/CS30MajorProject/proposal.md

 Angry Birds game where you shoot birds via slingshot to killl the pigs

 ## Needs to have
-- gravity
+- gravity[will be taken care of with P5Play]
-- pigs die when hit with enough force
+- pigs die when hit with enough force[will be taken care of with P5Play]
-- movable obstacles defending the pigs
+- movable obstacles defending the pigs[will be taken care of with P5Play]
-- arc to show bird trajectory
+- arc to show bird trajectory[will be taken care of with P5Play]
-- multiple levels
+- 2 levels
 - decide wether or not the game is over or someone wins
 - restart game
 - how to play screen